aaronmcdaid/IF_CONSTEXPR/README.md

 A couple of notes before getting into more details:

-    -   this is 'variadic', the number of variables that are 'protected' by this need not be exactly two ("var1" and "var2").
+    -   this is 'variadic', i.e. the number of variables that are 'protected' by this need not be exactly two ("var1" and "var2").
 The number can range from zero to three.
 This limit can be made larger by adding extra macro "overloads" for "REVERSE_*" and "ALL_BUT_TWO_VARS_AS_GENERIC_LAMBDA_ARGS_*", and updating the COUNT_MACRO_ARGS macro.
-    -   For clarity, it is not always necessary to list every variable before the condition that is used in either expression.
+    -   For clarity, it is not always necessary to list every variable that is used in either expression.
 A subset will usually suffice.
 Only the variables that would cause an error in the 'wrong' branch need to be listed.
 Sometimes, this means the variable list can be empty:
                 IF_CONSTEXPR (condition, expression1)( expression2)

-==== Why is this useful? =====
+# Why is this useful?

 Consider this code: